ThibodeauJF/ClipJits/README.md

 - Verify API key is set correctly in `.env`
 - Check API key has sufficient credits
 - Verify internet connection

+### MPV label input issues

+When you press `c` to commit a clip:
+- The video will pause
+- Look at your **terminal window** (not MPV window)
+- You'll see a prompt: `Enter clip label (or press Enter to skip):`
+- Type your label and press Enter
+- Video will resume after saving

+**Note**: You may see "No key binding found" messages while typing - these are harmless and expected.

 ### Queue file location
 - Default: `~/.clipjits/clip_queue.json`